-Visitors can stroll through the magical gardens filled with beautifully lit flowers, butterflies, dragonflies and more.
-Returning this year are iconic favorites like the Radiant Rainforest butterflies, the Wishing Tree and a large holiday tree that is created from rows and rows of bromeliads.
+Visitors can stroll through the magical gardens filled with beautifully lit flowers, butterflies, dragonflies and also more.
+Returning this year are iconic favorites like the Radiant Rainforest butterflies, the Wishing Tree, and a large holiday tree that is created from rows and rows of bromeliads.

 “This year we wanted to give people the cherished spots that have become part of their family memories, but also to add new scenes that will give guests something to talk about,” said Roger Capote, senior director of special projects at Selby Gardens, who oversees the light display.